Grax32/Grax32.github.io/2014/01/on-success.md

 permalink: /2014/01/on-success.html
 title: On Success
 ---
 > "... the strikingly successful groups in America today share three traits that, together, propel success.
-The first is a superiority complex &#8212; a deep-seated belief > in their exceptionality.
-The second appears to be the opposite &#8212; insecurity, a feeling that you or what you&#8217;ve done is not good enough.
-The third is impulse > control."
+The first is a superiority complex &#8212; a deep-seated belief  in their exceptionality.
+The second appears to be the opposite &#8212; insecurity, a feeling that you or what you've done is not good enough.
+The third is impulse  control."

 <br />
 From:&nbsp;<a href="http://www.nytimes.com/2014/01/26/opinion/sunday/what-drives-success.html">What Drives Success?</a>&nbsp;by Amy Chua and Jed&nbsp;Rubenfeld<br />